psistats/windows-client/README.md

 Uptime and IP Addresses are sent at a longer rate than cpu and memory however that rate is configurable.

 CPU Temperature is enabled by default, but may not work on all systems.
-It is reported in degrees celsius.
+It is dependent on your motherboard making this information available over WMI.

 Installation
 ------------